-These Pina Colada Cupcakes are a yummy tropical treat perfect for the summertime!
-It starts with a moist Pina Colada flavoured cupcake, then it’s filled with a pineapple sauce, frosted with a Pina Colada buttercream, dipped in toasted coconut and decorated with cherries, pineapples, umbrellas and cute little straws to resemble a Pina Colada!
+These Piña Colada Cupcakes are a yummy tropical treat perfect for the summertime!
+It features a moist Pina Colada flavoured cupcake, that’s filled with a pineapple sauce, frosted with a piña colada buttercream, dipped in toasted coconut and decorated with cherries, pineapples, umbrellas and cute little straws to resemble a Pina Colada!

 Oh my God, this heat wave is getting out of hand.
 It’s gotten so bad that I actually have to carry a spray bottle around and give myself a good ole spritz every now and then to keep from over-heating.
 The worst thing about this heatwave, however, is that there’s not a single beach anywhere near me.

 So since I can’t go to the beach, I’ve decided to bring the beach to me!
 And with today being National Pina Colada Day, I couldn’t think of a better summer treat than these Pina Colada Cupcakes!